-6 Campden Research, Private Equity: Investment and Co-Investment Activity by Family Offices relationship property and family wealth being compromised in the event of death or dissolution of the marriage.
+Relationship property (also known as contractingout, pre-nuptial or post-nuptial) agreements are also important succession planning devices in New Zealand and are used to prevent assets becoming relationship property and family wealth being compromised in the event of death or dissolution of the marriage.
 This area of the law is evolving rapidly and what may have worked a few years ago may not work today or in the future.
-As a general proposition there can be significant risks to family wealth on the dissolution of a relationship or a death of a family member and contracting out agreements are very important in the New Zealand market.
+As a general proposition, there can be significant risks to family wealth on the dissolution of a relationship or the death of a family member and contracting-out agreements are very important in the New Zealand market.